govend/govend/README.md

 > The very short answer:

-By creating a `deps.json` file that lists your `go get` dependencies `govend` will copy those packages into your project repository.
+Create a `deps.json` file that lists your `go get` dependencies and `govend` will copy those packages into your project repository.

 > The very long answer: